OndrejKucera/knowledge_scala/Scala_Types.md

 - If there is no equal sign `=` then the type won't be inferred i.e. `def function1 { Math.sqrt(4) }`

 ### Conversion
+- By default, the Scala compiler strictly enforces the variance.
-- Scala will stop at compile time any conversions that may potentially lead to runtime failures
+- Scala will stop at compile time any conversions that may potentially lead to runtime failures.
 - **Supporting covariance**:
   - `T <: Pet` indicates that the class represented by `T` is derived from `Pet`.
 The upper bound is defined.
 ```scala